Sarah Frey

 Sarah Frey (born July 24, 1976) is an American farmer and entrepreneur.
 She is the CEO and owner of Frey Farms, which she founded at age sixteen.
-Frey Farms is the largest H-2A visa employer in Illinois as well as the largest grower of pumpkins in the United States.

 Early life and education

 Frey was born July 24, 1976, to Harold and Elizabeth Frey.
 Both had been previously married.
 Her father was a steelworker and a farmer and for a time part owner of the Dixie Feed franchise in St. Louis, but her parents fled to Tennessee to escape what Frey calls "a perfect storm" of bad decision-making by her father, who staged an accident to make it look as if he'd died.
 The couple's first child, a girl, was killed as a toddler in a farm accident; the couple left Tennessee for Illinois shortly thereafter.
 Frey has four older full brothers, thirteen half-siblings from her father's first marriage, and two from her mother's first marriage; counting her half siblings she is the youngest of 21.

 The family's original 80-acre farm, which they called the Hill, is five miles from Orchardville and thirty miles from Mount Vernon in southern Illinois.
 The family's home did not have indoor plumbing until Frey was five years old.
 It was heated by a woodstove.
 The family survived mostly on food raised on the farm or hunted and fished for, sometimes resorting to poaching.
 Frey wrote in her memoir, The Growing Season, that "I never remember going to bed without eating anything, but sometimes our meals were just a bowl of mush."

 In her memoir she describes learning to drive by the age of five, writing, "There were vehicles everywhere with the keys in the ignition.
 Starting when I was four or five, whenever my parents took the truck into town and left me alone at the farm, I'd hop into their old two-door Mercury Grand Marquis.
 I would hot-lap around the farm, driving in circles".

 In her memoir Frey wrote that at age seven she was sexually abused by a farmhand, and when she told her father, he told her mother to keep a closer eye on Frey.
 She wrote that only after she'd discovered a peephole the farmhand had drilled between her bedroom and his and showed it to her mother did her parents send him away.

 Her mother had a "melon route", purchasing melons from neighboring farms and delivering them to local grocery stores, which Frey helped with from the time she was 8.

 At 15, she moved out of her parents' house.

 Frey attended Frontier Community College while also attending high school.